-Significant amounts of COVID-19 assistance and relief funds received as a result of the state of emergency led to an increase in health and human services grants and contributions in FY21.
+COVID-19 assistance and relief funds received as a result of the state of emergency led to an increase in health and human services grants and contributions in FY21.
 Health and human services, public ways and facilities, and public protection combined consistently represent more than half of all grants and contributions (Figure 5).
-In FY22, public protection grants and contributions significantly decreased.
-During this period, the county revised its funding structure and reporting classifications.
-A portion of this decrease can be attributed to the change in fiscal reporting.
+In FY22, the county revised its funding structure and reporting classifications of public protection